MicrosoftDocs/xamarin-docs/docs/ios/platform/sirikit/understanding-sirikit.md

 ---
 title: "Understanding SiriKit Concepts"
-description: "This article covers the key concepts that will be required for working with SiriKit in a Xamarin.iOS app." ms.prod: xamarin ms.assetid: 99EC5C1E-484F-4371-8555-58C9F60DE37F ms.technology: xamarin-ios
+description: "This document describes the key concepts required for working with SiriKit in a Xamarin.iOS app.
+For example, it discusses Intents and Intents UI extensions, SiriKit permissions, designing a great experience, and more." ms.prod: xamarin ms.assetid: 99EC5C1E-484F-4371-8555-58C9F60DE37F ms.technology: xamarin-ios